ldwren/nanogui/README.rst

 **Note**: This repository contains an improved port of the original NanoGUI_.
 The most visible change to developers is that it no longer relies on Eigen or Enoki and ships with its own (absolutely minimal) vector library.
-Additionally, the the repository here incorporates the following changes:
+Additionally, the repository here incorporates the following changes:

 1. A different set of naming conventions is used for function and variable names that feels more natural in a mixed C++ & Python environment.